About our water network

 How would Council let me know if the water wasn’t safe to drink?

 In the unlikely event that our drinking water supply became contaminated we would do everything we could to ensure you are informed including:

 - Flyer drops into letterboxes

 - Updates in local newspapers and/or the Waikato Times

 - Notices on this website

 - Sending an emergency text alert to text subscribers

 As part of our normal processes we are regularly in contact with the Ministry of Health - if there were any major problems with the water supply, the Ministry would be informed straight away and would help keep people informed of what actions to take.

-If you have questions or concerns about the water supply in your area, don’t hesitate to contact us on 0800 746 467.
+If you have questions or concerns about the water supply in your area, please contact us on 0800 746 467.